joaomantovani/calculator/README.md

 # Calculator

-Idea for the project from: [A calculator App Article] from [Flavio Copes]
+Idea for the project from: [List of sample web app ideas] from [Flavio Copes]

 Author of the original calculator design: [Oleg Frolov]

 A lot of calculators inspirations: [Calculator bundle]

-Calculator original image: [Calculator Image]
+Inspiration calculator original image: [Calculator Image]

-![Calculator design original][Calculator Image]
+![Calculator Gif][Calculator Angular Gif]

 ## Development server